-After a student has enrolled onto a programme of study at Northumbria, an invoice will be e-mailed to the individual student's Northumbria University e-mail address.
-It is the responsibility of the student to monitor this e-mail address, as it will also be used for any subsequent fee-related correspondence.
+Shortly after a student has enrolled onto a programme of study at Northumbria, an invoice will be emailed to the individual student's Northumbria University email address or their personal email address.
+For Newcastle and Amsterdam campus students, one invoice is raised annually and will relate to the annual tuition fee (excluding carousel courses and short courses), for programmes spanning multiple years a separate invoice will be raised each year to cover the annual tuition fee.
+For London campus students, invoices are raised for the entirety of the programme.
+It is the responsibility of the student to monitor their university email accounts as it will also be used for any subsequent fee-related correspondence.